Curated by Candice Hopkins and Dylan Robinson

 Sunday 21 June: Kite performed Listener via livestream at 2:00pm EST. View the video recording of her performance on Facebook Live.

 Saturday 25 July: Long Branch performed Raven Chacon's American Ledger (No. 1) outdoors at KWAG at 2:00pm.
 Alysha Brilla performed Tania Willard's Surrounded/Surrounding after Long Branch's performance.
-Video documentation of both performances will be made available in future.

 Curators Talk: Candice Hopkins & Dylan Robinson